ishandeveloper/Notes-Keeper/README.md

 # NOTES KEEPER

 This is a Google Keep inspired, Notes keeping app.
-The best part? <b>All the notes you save are kept locally on your computer!</b>
+The best part? <b>All the notes you save are kept locally on your computer!</b> using your browser's LocalStorage.

 So, no more worrying about giving access to your secrets to 3rd-party companies.